samuelkim314/DeepBO/README.md

-# Deep Bayesian Optimization
+# Deep Bayesian Optimization for Problems with High-Dimensional Structure

+This library is the official repository for the following paper.
+If you use any of this code, please cite:

+Kim, S., Lu, P. Y., Loh, C., Smith, J., Snoek, J., & Soljačić, M. (2021).
+Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure. *arXiv preprint arXiv:2104.11667.*

 This library implements Bayesian Optimization (BO) using Bayesian neural networks (BNNs) as the surrogate model.
-Our library allows BNNs to efficiently take advantage of auxiliary information.
+Our library allows BNNs to efficiently take advantage of auxiliary information, which is intermediate or additional information provided by the black-box function from which the objective can be computed cheaply.

 ## Installation